Design Club Helpdesk

 By inspiring the next generation of design thinkers, Design Club is helping to ensure that the UK has plenty of homegrown talent to fill demanding digital design roles in the next 5 - 10 years.
 If an employer is prepared to support Design Club in this way, we're happy to provide them with further information (for example, to add to their website or annual report), as well as giving them a shout-out on social media.
 You can also credit them if you write a post for our Meet The Mentor blog series.

-See our template email to your employer.
+See our template .